Characterising and bounding the set of quantum behaviours in contextuality scenarios: Abstract

 \section{Abstract}

 The predictions of quantum theory resist generalised noncontextual explanations.
-In addition to the foundational relevance of this fact, the peculiar extent to which quantum theory violates noncontextuality limits available quantum advantage in communication and information processing.
-In this work, we situate the set of contextual quantum behaviours in the landscape of general contextual behaviours by considering prepare-and-measure experiments.
-We formulate semi-definite programming relaxations for bounding the set and significant subsets of quantum contextual behaviours.
-We demonstrate the efficacy of these relaxations by obtaining tight upper bounds on the quantum violation of several noncontextuality inequalities, and identifying novel maximally contextual quantum strategies.
-Moreover, we discover contextuality scenarios, and associated noncontextuality inequalities that require for their violation individual quantum preparation and measurement procedures to be mixed states, and unsharp measurements.
-To further illustrate the versatility of these relaxations, we switch to a tripartite setting, wherein we present the possibility of secure quantum key distribution schemes powered by violation of noncontextuality inequalities.
+In addition to the foundational relevance of this fact, the particular extent to which quantum theory violates noncontextuality limits available quantum advantage in communication and information processing.
+In the first part of this work, we formally define contextuality scenarios via prepare-and-measure experiments, along with the polytope of general contextual behaviours containing the set of quantum contextual behaviours. {This framework allows us to recover several properties of set of quantum behaviours in these scenarios, including contextuality scenarios and associated noncontextuality inequalities that require for their violation the individual quantum preparation and measurement procedures to be mixed states and unsharp measurements}.
+With the framework in place, we formulate novel semidefinite programming relaxations for bounding these sets of quantum contextual behaviours.
+Most significantly, to circumvent the inadequacy of pure states and projective measurements in contextuality scenarios, we present a novel unitary operator based semidefinite relaxation technique.
+We demonstrate the efficacy of these relaxations by obtaining tight upper bounds on the quantum violation of several noncontextuality inequalities and identifying novel maximally contextual quantum strategies.
+To further illustrate the versatility of these relaxations, we demonstrate \textit{monogamy of preparation contextuality} in a tripartite setting, and present a secure semi-device independent quantum key distribution scheme powered by quantum advantage in parity oblivious random access codes.